What are my rights regarding medical treatment decisions?

 Living Will – This form allows you to give advance written directions about your health care decisions when you are terminally ill and unable to communicate or in a permanently unconscious state.

 Do I have to fill out these forms before I get medical care?

 No. No person or health care provider can require you to fill out either of these forms.
 Completing one or both of these forms is a voluntary action on your part.
 Our Social Worker can also assist you with completing these documents.

 Do I need a lawyer?

 No, you don’t need a lawyer to fill them out.
 You may choose to discuss these matters with an attorney, but there is no requirement to do so.
-Again, our Social Worker would be more than happy to help complete these forms.
+Our Social Worker would be more than happy to help you complete these forms.